sssoz/pkp-annual-report/_sections/07-thank-you.md

 - **University of British Columbia**
 - **University of Pittsburgh**

 Join us!
 Financial and in-kind contributions help fund PKP's research, software development, and support services.
 Become a member our established and much appreciated community and help us continue to develop and improve open access/open science infrastructure well into the future.
-To make a pledge, [contact us] (https://pkp.sfu.ca/contact-us/).
+To make a pledge, [contact us](https://pkp.sfu.ca/contact-us/).